Bayesian Factor Analysis Regression in Python with PyMC3

 with factor_model:

-factor_trace = pm.sample(start=w_starts, **SAMPLE_KWARGS)
+= pm.sample(start=w_starts, **SAMPLE_KWARGS) factor_trace

 Auto-assigning NUTS sampler...